Karthik-6362/pes_asic_class/README.md

 <details>
 	<summary>Sub-module level synthesis  </summary>

-- It is syhthesizing each submodule seperately and then stiching to form the entire design.
+- It is synthesizing each submodule seperately and then stiching to form the entire design.
 - It is used when we have multiple instances if the same module in the design,so that the netlist can be reused.
 - When the size of the design is too high,then we divide the design into sub-modules and  the synthesize it.
 - Syntax:- synth -top /module-name/    // The module name specified will be synthesized.